Sharetools

 Eating is a big part of any Jewish holiday.
 One traditional food served in the U.S. is a fried potato pancake called a latke (a symbol of the oil).

-When I can entertain during this holiday at my house, I prepare Vegan Potato Latkes and offer the recipe to you.
+When I entertain during this holiday at my house, I prepare Vegan Potato Latkes and offer the recipe to you.
 You don't have to be Jewish to like them, so give it a try.

 Potato Latkes (pancakes) Vegan and Gluten Free (Makes approx. 15 pancakes)